Monitoring and operations¶

 - P4: Low

-This level is used for minor issues that have a limited impact on a small subset of users or system functionality.
+This level covers minor issues that have a limited impact on a small subset of users or system functionality.
 These incidents require attention and action, if necessary, during standard business hours.

 - P5: Informational

 This is the lowest level of severity, used for providing information about normal system activities or minor issues that don’t significantly impact users or system functionality.
-These incidents typically do not require immediate attention or action and are addressed during standard business hours.
+These incidents typically don’t require immediate attention or action and operators address them during standard business hours.

 Creating silences¶

-In order to create a silence, you’ll need to login to your Grafana instance that is deployed as part of Atmosphere as an admin user.
+To create a silence, log in to your Grafana instance that Atmosphere deploys as an admin user.

 Click on the hamburger menu in the top left corner and select “Alerting” and then “Silences” from the menu.

-Ensure that you select “AlertManager” on the top right corner of the page, this will make sure that you create a silence inside of the AlertManager that is managed by the Prometheus operator instead of the built-in Grafana AlertManager which is not used.
+Make sure that you select “AlertManager” on the top right corner of the page, this ensures that you create a silence inside of the AlertManager that’s managed by the Prometheus operator instead of the built-in Grafana AlertManager which isn’t used.

 AlertManager selection

-It’s important that you select the AlertManager that is managed by the Prometheus operator, otherwise your silence will not be applied to the Prometheus instance that is deployed as part of Atmosphere.
+It’s important that you select the AlertManager that’s managed by the Prometheus operator, otherwise your silence won’t apply to the Prometheus instance that Atmosphere deploys.

 Click the “Add Silence” button and use the AlertManager format to create your silence, which you can test by seeing if it matches any alerts in the list labeled “Affected alert instances”.